Our Pledge Towards Sustainability

 Our pledge towards sustainability

-As a leading ASEAN bank, our greater purpose is to advance customers and society towards a sustainable and low carbon future.
+As a leading ASEAN bank, our greater purpose is to advance customers and society towards a sustainable and low-carbon future.
 In line with this, we integrate economic, environmental and social (EES) considerations into all aspects of our business.

 Our Philosophy